 6pm - Mug auction and raffle drawings

-7pm-10pm - Music by System Rewind Band
+7pm-10pm - Music by The Changes Band of Massillon

 10pm - Fireworks-Country Fantasy in the Sky